Thank you, Johnny Donovan, Jed Babin, sitting in for Rush today.

 I think if you talk to responsible economists and oil experts, they'll tell you the same thing.

-If there is a hint of substantially more oil reserves coming on the market, as this bill would produce, that drives the price down faster than anything you're going to do.
+If there is a hint of substantially more oil reserves coming on the market as this bill would produce, that drives the price down faster than anything you're going to do.

-And this whole business of the Democrats refusing, refusing to act to bring gasoline prices down this year.
+And this whole business of the Democrats refusing, refusing to act to bring gasoline prices down this year, that's something every single member of Congress who does not support this bill should pay for in the fall.

-Every member of the House is up, one third of the Senate is up.
+Every member of the House is up.

 Let's send them a message.